Real-hackbard/Rail-Fence-Cipher/README.md

 ```

 Then one can read off the plaintext down the first column, diagonally up, down the next column, and so on.

+if ```L``` is not a multiple of ```2(N-1)``` the determination of how to split up the ciphertext is slightly more complicated than as described above, but the basic approach is the same.
+Alternatively, for simplicity in decrypting, one can pad the plaintext with extra letters to make its length a multiple of ```2(N-1)```.

+If the ciphertext has not been padded, but you either know or are willing to [brute-force](https://en.wikipedia.org/wiki/Brute-force_attack) the number of rails used, you can decrypt it using the following steps.